csarnevesht/android-tutorial/README.md

 ## Open readme (README.md) file in Android Studio (Command - Shift - O - README.md)

-This readme file (README.md) can be viewed in Android Studio using Markdown Navigator plugin by installing **Markdown Navigator** by Vladimir Schneider (see instructions above)
+This readme file (README.md) can be viewed in Android Studio using Markdown Navigator plugin by installing **Markdown Navigator** by Vladimir Schneider (see instructions above).

 ## Android mobile app